Washington state issues retail pot licenses

 State regulators have accepted 334 marijuana retail applications.
 Only about 20 stores are expected to open on Tuesday.
 The Washington State Liquor Control Board has said many applicants failed final inspections, and some municipalities also have banned retail pot sales.

-The state issued 25 licenses on Monday, and more stores are expected to open as state inspectors sign off on applications.
-The state earlier said it licensed 24 stores but later added an additional location in Bellevue, near Seattle.
+The state issued 24 licenses on Monday, and more stores are expected to open as state inspectors sign off on applications.

 Washington is the second state after Colorado to allow retail sales of recreational marijuana to adults under a heavily regulated and taxed system that voters approved in November 2012.